-Their theory?
-The plunge in estrogen during each of these phases causes anxiety and/or the blues, which then triggers compulsive behaviors as a way to cope with or combat them.
+Why would OCD symptoms become more intense at these times?
+Researchers suspect that a plunge in estrogen, which occurs during each of these phases, causes anxiety and/or the blues, which then triggers compulsive behaviors as a way to cope with or combat them.

 Never miss a Hormonology tip!

-Click here to subscribe to the free Hormonology newsletter:
+Subscribe to the free Hormonology newsletter:

 (1) Saria Adele Green, Bronwyn M Graham, “Symptom fluctuation over the menstrual cycle in anxiety disorders, PTSD, and OCD: a systematic review”, Archives of Women’s Mental Health, 25 (2022): 71-85